FREQUENTLY ASKED QUESTIONS

 Do you accept insurance?

 No. We are a fee-for-service practice.
 Insurance typically does not cover MAiD or the medication for MAiD.
-Federally funded insurance plans (Medicare & Medicaid) do not cover MAiD.
-We recommend checking with your private insurance carrier.
+Federally funded insurance plans (Medicare & Medicaid) do not cover MAiD. r

 Will participating in MAiD affect my life insurance policy?